MartinIsoz/openHFDIB-DEM/README.md

 Cite this work as
 -----------------

 Isoz, M.; Šourek, M.; Studeník, O.; Kočí, P.: Hybrid fictitious domain-immersed boundary solver coupled with discrete element method for simulations of flows laden with arbitrarily-shaped particles.
-Submitted to Computers & Chemical Engineering, 2021.
+Submitted to Computers & Fluids, 2021.